jikan-me/jikan-docs/src/docs/index.md

 # Welcome to JikanDocs

 !!! info
+    This documentation is a **work in progress**.
+Please report any issues [here](https://github.com/jikan-me/jikan-docs/issues/new)

+!!! info
     This documentation is for Jikan **2.0.0 RC1**.
 For v1.x, refer [here](https://jikan.moe/old-docs).

 Jikan is an __unofficial__ [MyAnimeList](https://myanimelist.net) PHP API.
 It does **not** require any authentication and parses the data via scraping.
 It provides what the official API lacks.